azsdaja/Osnowa/README.md

 # Osnowa — a roguelike framework for C# with Unity integration and ECS architecture

 # Introduction
-The goal of Osnowa (spelled _os**no**vah_) is to simplify creation of roguelike games.
+The goal of Osnowa is to simplify creation of roguelike games.
 It provides a set of tools useful in this genre.
 It's also flexible — the framework code is quite decoupled and you can plug your own implementations of interfaces almost everywhere.

+The name (spelled _os**no**vah_) comes from Polish word for [warp](https://en.wikipedia.org/wiki/Warp_and_weft) and indicates Osnowa's purpose to be a solid base for creating grid-based games.

 The framework is well integrated with [Unity](https://unity.com) in order not to reinvent the wheel.
 Unity's features like UI, sprites, tilemaps and assets are used as a presentation and configuration tool.
 That being said, Osnowa's code is not very tightly bound to Unity engine and after some modifications it would still be possible to use it with something else.
 It's also possible to use only some modules of Osnowa, like pathfinding or field of view calculation.